SEAPUNK/socketeer/docs/api/client.md

 **Public API**

-* All EventEmitter public functions, except the overriden parts
+* All of EventEmitter public API, except the overriden parts
 * All of ClientAbstract's public API, except the overriden parts
 * `constructor: constructor(address, options)`: Constructs a new instance.
 As soon as instance is constructed, it starts the connection.
     - `address`: valid WebSocket address to connect to